Hydrogen fluoride: Reactions with Lewis acids

 Like water, HF can act as a weak base, reacting with Lewis acids to give superacids.
 A Hammett acidity function (H0) of −21 is obtained with antimony pentafluoride (SbF5), forming fluoroantimonic acid.

 Production

 Hydrogen fluoride is typically produced by the reaction between sulfuric acid and pure grades of the mineral fluorite:

 About 20% of manufactured HF is a byproduct of fertilizer production, which generates hexafluorosilicic acid.
 This acid can be degraded to release HF thermally and by hydrolysis:

 Use

 In general, anhydrous hydrogen fluoride is more common industrially than its aqueous solution, hydrofluoric acid.
-Its main uses, on a tonnage basis, are as a precursor to organofluorine compounds and a precursor to cryolite for the electrolysis of aluminium.
+Its main uses, on a tonnage basis, are as a precursor to organofluorine compounds and a precursor to synthetic cryolite for the electrolysis of aluminium.

 Precursor to organofluorine compounds

 HF reacts with chlorocarbons to give fluorocarbons.
 An important application of this reaction is the production of tetrafluoroethylene (TFE), precursor to Teflon.
 Chloroform is fluorinated by HF to produce chlorodifluoromethane (R-22):

 Pyrolysis of chlorodifluoromethane (at 550-750 °C) yields TFE.

 HF is a reactive solvent in the electrochemical fluorination of organic compounds.
 In this approach, HF is oxidized in the presence of a hydrocarbon and the fluorine replaces C–H bonds with C–F bonds.
 Perfluorinated carboxylic acids and sulfonic acids are produced in this way.

 1,1-Difluoroethane is produced by adding HF to acetylene using mercury as a catalyst.

 The intermediate in this process is vinyl fluoride or fluoroethylene, the monomeric precursor to polyvinyl fluoride.